 Requests for students to transfer to another school to repeat a year

 Where a parent requests that their child transfer from one government school to another government school with the purpose of repeating a year level, the decision about which year level the student will be enrolled in rests with the principal of the enrolling school.

 When making this decision, principals should consult with the parent/carer and if appropriate, the student, to understand the basis of the request to repeat a year level.
 Where the enrolment has been accepted (but the year level not decided upon yet), the principal may also consult with the principal of the transferring school on the appropriate year level to place the student.
 Where the parents do not want the enrolment to proceed until a decision is made about year level, the principal must seek parent/carer consent before consulting with the student’s current principal.
 For student transfers refer to .

 If parents/carers have requested that their child repeat a year level and are not satisfied with the principal’s decision, they can lodge a complaint following the school’s Complaints Policy.
 To view the Department’s complaints policy refer to .

-Schools may consider extending the student’s enrolment to complete a senior secondary school certificate (VCE or VCAL), where a student has issues with health and/or wellbeing.
-For example, completing Foundation, Intermediate or Senior VCAL over two years (instead of one year), or completing VCE over three years (instead of two years).
+Schools may consider extending the student’s enrolment to complete a senior secondary or foundation secondary certificate (Victorian Certificate of Education (VCE) including the VCE Vocational Major or Victorian Pathways Certificate (VPC)), where a student has issues with health and/or wellbeing.
+For example, completing the VCE including the VCE Vocational Major or VPC over 3 years (instead of 2 years).

 This practice is not considered repeating a year level as the student would be undertaking different units of study each year.
-This practice may increase senior secondary completion.
+This practice may increase year 12 completion.

 The final decision about extending the student’s enrolment rests with the principal.
 The principal must consult with the student’s parent/carer to determine that extending the student’s enrolment is in the best interest of the student.